How To Set Up A QuickBooks Pro Account

 Create Your Chart Of Accounts

 Setting up a chart of accounts is one of the biggest keys to getting your finances in order.
-According to Merchant Maverick’s How To Set Up A Chart Of Accounts post:
+Per our How To Set Up A Chart Of Accounts For Your Small Business post:

 A chart of accounts provides a way to organize financial information.
 It is usually divided into five categories: assets, liabilities, equity, income, and expenses.